DHTMLX/docs-diagram/docs/api/cell_manager/validation_method.md

 ### Description

-@short: validates cells of the swimlane by the direction and action type
+@short: Validates cells of the swimlane by the direction and action type

 ### Usage